 Who is eligible to use the scheme?

-The scheme will be available for working families where:
+The scheme is available for working families where:

 - both parents are in work or it is a single parent household

-- parents aren't already receiving support through Tax Credits or Universal Credit
+- parents aren't already receiving support through Working Tax Credit, Child Tax Credit, Universal Credit or childcare vouchers.

 It can also be used by parents who are: